skippyr/checkmate/README.md

 - If you are the root user, as the pawn will become a queen.
 - The exit code of failed commands.
-- The name of sourced Python virtual environments.
+- The name of the active Python virtual environment, if you have sourced one.
-- The path of the directory you are in, abbreviating parent directory names by their initials.
+- The path of the directory you are in with parent directory names abbreviated by their initials.
-- When inside of a Git repository, the active branch and if it is dirty.
+- The active branch and if it is dirty, when inside of a `git` repository.

 ## ❡ Install